 Aside from hotels and resorts, you can also opt to stay at an Airbnb.

-In case you’re planning on booking via Airbnb, here’s a P2,200 ($44) discount on your first booking when you sign up on Airbnb via this link.
+In case you’re planning on booking via Airbnb, here’s a P2,200 ($44) discount on your first booking on us!

 What to Pack for Manila